Thanks for visiting this page which lists tips for

 single-spaced paragraphs and 10-inch font, and thus

-provide an unpleasant reader experience; the fact I find
+provide an unpleasant reader experience; the fact I

-most books like this is the main reason I have only
+find most books like this is the main reason I have only

 bought roughly five books online the last two years,

 approximately.
-Remember that readers can preview your
+Remember that readers can preview

 • Make sure your readers won’t get confused.
 For